 If the employed TANF household member is a non-legally responsible ineligible TANF caretaker, the child care expense cannot be allowed as a deduction.
-However, the household may apply for assistance under the Child Care Assistance Program.
+However, the household may apply for assistance under the CCAP.

-Child care costs must be verified by use of a completed SFN 616, "Child Care Assistance Program and Child Care Service Report and Bill" (See Forms Appendix), or by obtaining information from provider documents containing the same information.
+Child care costs must be verified by use of a completed SFN 616, "Child Care Request for Payment" (See Forms Appendix), or by obtaining information from provider documents containing the same information.
 These costs are budgeted prospectively for the initial two months and retrospectively thereafter.

-Adult Dependent Care - The allowable deduction for the cost of adult dependent care for incapacitated adult living in the same home are not to exceed the maximum allowable rate of \$480 per month, and will be disregarded from countable household income.
+Adult Dependent Care - The allowable deduction for the cost of adult dependent care for incapacitated adult living in the same home are not to exceed the maximum allowable rate for the provider type of 'Center' under CCAP per month, and will be disregarded from countable household income.
 However, the incapacitated adult must be an eligible TANF household member receiving TANF benefits.